-10. Loe [REDACTED].
-Loe has received recognition and awards in various website organizations and publications for his excellence [REDACTED].
-Loe aims to master the [REDACTED].
-Loe has over [REDACTED].
-Currently, Loe is working as a full-time [REDACTED].

-11. Loe's works of art are sold legitimately through [REDACTED].

-12. Loe is the exclusive owner with all rights in and to the copyright described below, which is the subject of this action.

-13. Loe offers for sale and sells his artwork within the state of Florida, including this district, and throughout the United States.

-14. Like many other intellectual property rights owners, Loe suffers ongoing daily and sustained violations of his intellectual property rights at the hands of infringers, such as defendants herein.

-15. Plaintiff is harmed, the consuming public is duped and confused, and the Defendants earn substantial profits in connection with the infringing conduct.
+- 10. A.S. is an artist and is the owner of the Copyrighted Work at issue in this case. - 11.
+A.S.'s works of art are sold legitimately through his store. - 12.
+A.S. is the exclusive owner with all rights in and to the copyright described below, which is the subject of this action. - 13.
+Plaintiff offers for sale and sells his products within the state of Illinois, including this district, and throughout the United States. - 14.
+Like many other intellectual property rights owners, Plaintiff suffers ongoing daily and sustained violations of its intellectual property rights at the hands of infringers, such as the Defendants herein. - 15.
+Plaintiff is harmed, the consuming public is duped and confused, and the Defendants earn substantial profits in connection with the infringing conduct.

-16. In order to combat the harm caused by the combined actions of Defendants and others engaging in similar infringing conduct, Plaintiff expends significant resources in connection with his intellectual property enforcement efforts, including legal fees and investigative fees.

-17. The recent explosion of infringement over the Internet has created an environment that requires artists, like Plaintiff, to expend significant time and money across a wide spectrum of efforts in order to protect both consumers and himself from the ill effects of infringement of Plaintiff's intellectual property rights, including consumer confusion and the erosion of Plaintiff's brand.
+- 16. In order to combat the harm caused by the combined actions of Defendants and others engaging in similar infringing conduct, Plaintiff expends significant resources in connection with his intellectual property enforcement efforts, including legal fees and investigative fees. - 17.
+The recent explosion of infringement over the Internet has created an environment that requires many artists, like Plaintiff, to expend significant time and money across a wide spectrum of efforts in order to protect both consumers and themselves from the ill effects of infringement of Plaintiff's intellectual property rights, including consumer confusion and the erosion of Plaintiff's brand.